PSALM 8 TALK

 And Mark 10 : 14 – 15,

-So children have this innate concept of God in their minds but as we grow, so called older and wiser our childe like innocence is lost and replaced with a cold attitude of either, “agnosticism” (a person who believes that it is impossible to know whether God exists) or worse , “atheism” (a person who believes there is no God).
+So, children have this innate concept of God in their minds but as we grow, so called older and wiser our childe like innocence is lost and replaced with a cold attitude of either, “agnosticism” (a person who believes that it is impossible to know whether God exists) or worse, “atheism” (a person who believes there is no God).
 David says of these so called wise adults, “enemies”, “foes” or “avengers”.
-They are avengers because they because those who don’t believe in God and refuse to therefore acknowledge him are part of the devils dark powers who oppose him.
+They are avengers because they don’t believe in God and refuse to therefore acknowledge God and because of this they become part of the devil’s dark powers who oppose him.

 All forms of opposition to God in this life is not just coming from the futile thinking of people in this life but finds its inspiration and power from the world beyond as Paul tells us in Ephesians 6 : 10 – 12,